Guinea Fowl Eggs – What You Need to Know

 So the bottom line is… You can let them free-range which means the eggs will be much more nutritious but it also means that you’ll have to hunt for the eggs, or you can keep them in a fenced yard they can’t fly out of which means that it will be much easier for you to find the eggs but the eggs won’t be as rich (and also, you lose a free cleaning crew…).

-However, if you keep them in a fenced area that they can’t fly out of, or if you raise them in a cold climate (with snow) then they’ll probably appreciate it if you make sure that they have shelter.
+They don’t really need a coop.
+Guinea fowl are not as domesticated as chickens are.
+They prefer to make their nests on the ground and roost in the trees at night.
+However, if you keep them in a fenced area that they can’t fly out of, or if you raise them in a cold climate (with snow) then they’ll probably appreciate it if you make sure that they have shelter (check out my pallet wood chicken coop!).

-How many years will a guinea hen lay? – just like chickens, a guinea hen will lay for two to three years.
+Just like chickens, a guinea hen will lay for two to three years.
 She might keep laying after that but her egg production will be much lower.

-What should I feed laying guinea hens? – if your hens live in a fenced area that they can’t fly out of, you should feed them the same feed laying chickens get.
+If your hens live in a fenced area that they can’t fly out of, you should feed them the same feed laying chickens get.
 Make sure the feed that you choose is high in protein, at least 16% protein.

-Will laying guinea hens lay without a guinea rooster? – just like chickens, yes.
+just like chickens, yes.
 They will lay without a rooster, but if you want your eggs to be fertile so you can hatch them there must be a rooster present.

-How many guinea roosters per guinea hen? – once your guineas are older and it’s easier to identify the males from the females, the best ratio is one rooster for six or so hens.
+Once your guineas are older and it’s easier to identify the males from the females, the best ratio is one rooster for six or so hens.

 If you have too many roosters they will probably fight with each other often.